robert-hoekstra/web-app-from-scratch-1920/README.md

 Clone this repo and open index.html in your browser

 ## First Steps
+Boot up the website by navigating to [Star Wars Explorer](https://robert-hoekstra.github.io/web-app-from-scratch-1920).

+Wait until the application is fully loaded.
+Note: if the dropdown menu shows no options then the application is not fully loaded.

+When the options are shown.
+Choose one option to epxlore your first items within that category!

+Interact with one of the objects to learn even more about it on the detail page.

 # Features
+* Navigate through the Swapi.co API.
+* Retrieve animated GIFs based on objects from the Swapi.co.
+* Routing to enhance single-page web application experience.
+* Templating Engine to create sections within a page.

 # Data (API)
 The API is made available by the people of Swapi.